(National League, North Division)

 The Hall of Fame gives us 10 of our 40-man roster, and WAR (Wins Above Replacement), a great stat for looking at the all-around contribution to a team for both hitters and pitchers, can help us with the rest.

-We get lots of help here, as in order we find: Pete Rose, Joey Votto, Bid McPhee, Vada Pinson, Heinie Groh, Dave Concepcion, George Foster, Lonny Frey, Eric Davis, Ted Kluszewski, Brandon Phillips, Frank McCormick, and Ken Griffey Sr.
+We get lots of help here, as we find: Pete Rose, Joey Votto, Bid McPhee, Vada Pinson, Heinie Groh, Deron Johnson, Gus Bell, Adam Dunn, Dave Concepcion, George Foster, Lonny Frey, Eric Davis, Ted Kluszewski, Brandon Phillips, Frank McCormick, and Ken Griffey Sr.

-We’ll need a third catcher so Ed Bailey is likely, and we considered the short but brilliant Reds careers of Reggie Sanders, Paul O’Neill, and Eugenio Suarez as well.
+We’ll need a third catcher so Ed Bailey and Bubbles Hargrave are in play, and we considered the short but brilliant Reds careers of Reggie Sanders and Eugenio Suarez as well.

 Once plugged into the simulation software, we looked at their OPS (on-base + slugging percentage) and their defensive rankings and they break down like this: